CONTACT US

 youtube video on how to build the mvp

-What’s especially important is that React offers a bunch of ready-made components that you can use to build even the most complex apps using simple blocks of code.
-The components are further divisible into smaller subcomponents.
-And can also be transferred from one project to another, saving you a lot of time and effort.
+One of the key features of React is the choice of ready-made components that you can use to build even complex apps with simple blocks of code.
+The components are further divisible into smaller subcomponents and can be transferred from one project to another.

-With both the components and the subcomponents being responsible for just a tiny part of the app you can build your apps using, mixing, and reusing them over and over again.
+Since components and subcomponents are responsible for a small part of the app, you can build your project by mixing and reusing them as often as you want.

 If you’re interested in finding out more about the business side of things, check out a comprehensive FAQ that should answer all of your questions in more detail.